Topics Map > Campus Services

 Q. What cell service provider should I have?

 A. US Cellular and Verizon work the best in our area.
-AT&T does not provide service here.
-No matter what the AT&T salesperson says, the range extenders do not work here.
+AT&T, T-Mobile, and Sprint provide very limited service here.
+No matter what the AT&T salesperson says, the range extenders do not work here and do not work on our network.

 Q. Do I need a printer?